 Customer sales volatility over time directly impacts rates for gas and electric customers.
 PG&E updates sales forecasts for its service territory on a regular basis.
 The updated sales forecasts are typically filed in conjunction with rate change filings with the Commission.
 In the past, aggregate customer sales typically increased at a pace which partly offset annual increases to the revenue requirement.
 However, starting with the recession in 2009, and then continuing with the increases in distributed generation, and savings from energy efficiency, PG&E has had flat or declining electric sales.
 This results in fixed costs having to be spread across lower sales resulting in higher rates for most customers.
-The following sections discuss the forecast trends for electric and gas sales for 2018.
+Below are PG&E's recorded 2018 sales and forecast 2019 sales: